Mumbaqat: Middle and Late Bronze

-Excavations
+Archaeology

 In 1907, the English explorers William M. Ramsay and Gertrude Bell discovered the ruins, drew up a plan and described the ramparts: "Munbayah where my tents were pitched - the Arabic name means only a high-altitude course - was probably the Bersiba in Ptolemy's list of city names.
 It consists of a double ramparts, situated on the river bank."
 Though Bell was wrong in the localization of Bersiba, she did recognize the importance of the mound for the study of the oriental city.